roydejong/BeatSaberServerBrowser/README.md

 ### Features
 - **Server browser**: Browse and join servers directly from the online menu.
-- **Host settings**: Add your server to the browser with a single switch to make it public, and set a custom name.
+- **Host settings**: Share your lobbies to the server browser with a custom name, and control the settings directly from the lobby.
 - **Custom games**: Supports modded / custom song lobbies with [MultiplayerExtensions](https://github.com/Zingabopp/MultiplayerExtensions).
-- **Cross-play**: Automatic switching between official and modded master servers, like [BeatTogether](https://discord.com/invite/gezGrFG4tz).
+- **Master server switching**: Automatic switching between official and modded master servers, like [BeatTogether](https://discord.com/invite/gezGrFG4tz).
 - **Join/leave notifications**: An optional feature that lets you know when players join or leave, even in a level.
+- **Rich presence**: Adds rich presence support for Discord and Steam invites.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/6772638/105616590-80ca6900-5dd8-11eb-9f76-9785b05cb524.png" alt="Beat Saber Server Browser">